 With the creation of Amazon, the online retail industry grew up.
 Waiting in line for new products was a thing of the past, as items could be purchased with just a few clicks and your credit card information.

 When Amazon was born in 1995, it sold textbooks that were stacked on a makeshift table in a garage in Washington.
 It quickly morphed into a retail giant, selling everything one could hope to buy, all from the comfort of your own home.
 No more braving the condescending smirk of that perfectly dressed saleswoman; the time for shopping in privacy and comfort has approached.
+For Amazon marketing tactics that could potentially increase your profit to greater heights, you can rely on Kenji ROI.

 Other companies have followed Amazon’s lead by selling their products online.
 Not only do they set up easy-to-navigate websites, they offer assistance and product reviews, demonstrating that the retail industry really has grown.
 In addition, many websites make the online buying process easier on the consumer; they offer free shipping for returns on certain items, such as shoes and clothing, because they know it will make the online shopping experience a little less scary.